 Reflux is not the only cause of these signs, and there can be other reasons for their issues or behaviour.
 Healthy infants can also reflux at times.
 Children with reflux do not necessarily vomit – this is commonly called silent reflux.

 Gastro-oesophageal reflux is a normal physiological event – it is termed gastro-oesophageal reflux disease when it results in harm.
-However, signs and symptoms do not always correlate with the severity of reflux, and it can be difficult for a doctor to determine whether a child has gastro-oesophageal reflux (the condition) or gastro-oesophageal reflux disease.
+However, signs and symptoms do not always correlate with the severity of reflux, and it can be difficult for a doctor to determine whether a child has Gastro-Oesophageal Reflux (GOR – the condition) or Gastro-Oesophageal Reflux Disease (GORD).
 Therefore, the following list makes no distinction about whether signs may be related to GOR or GORD.